 The subject is not new.
+That unitary representations of the covering group of the universal cover of a manifold transform trivial bundles on the former and their sections into bundles on the latter and their sections is explained e.g. in \cite{Sun89,Gru00}.
+This is applied to the case of constant magnetic field on $\mathbb{T}^2,\b{R}^2$ and $\mathbb{T}^n,\b{R}^n$ resp. in \cite{BruSun94,Tan}.
+In \cite{AscOveSei94,Gru00} it is shown (for $n=2$ and general $n$, respectively) that the Hilbert space of states of the theory on $\b{R}^n$ with a given periodic magnetic field $B$ is the direct integral of the Hilbert spaces of all the inequivalent theories on $\mathbb{T}^n$ characterized by the same $B$.
+In \cite{Got95} it is shown that $U(1)$ gauge covariant quantum mechanics on a torus is - in the sense of geometric quantization \cite{Kir90,Woo92} - an example of a full quantization of a symplectic manifold, and not only a prequantization.
 Several results in sections \ref{quasiperiodic}, \ref{VtoE} are the analog in the smooth framework of known results in the holomorphic one (see e.g. \cite{BirLan04,Mum83}), but our treatment is based only on the basic definition of a real torus; additional structures such as holomorphic ones on complex tori (which can arise only for $n=2m$), complex abelian varieties, etc., are not necessary.
 The clear definition and decomposition of the algebra/group of observables $\OQ,\YQ$, the physical identification of the central generator $Q$ as the electric charge operator, the complete classification of the irreducible unitary representations of $\YQ$, as well as an explicit determination of the latter in configuration space, up to our knowledge are new.
 Moreover, our treatment is valid not only for all $n$ but also for {\it all} gauges.